pranjaljaiswal10/cactro-backend-assignment/README.md

 # cactro-backend-assignment

-this repo is assignment which is connect github api to my api
+this repo is assignment which is connects to the GitHub API to show your GitHub activity log.
+Add it to your portfolio website at a new route /github.